taskurotta/taskurotta.org/_includes/md/doc.md

   Note: "process tree" does not consider any task dependencies, i.e. the task execution order information is omitted.

+  A few words about status icon: there can be three different icons based depending on task execution result.

+  - <span class="icon-question-sign" /> - task have not been released yet and result is unknown
+  - <span class="icon-question-sign" /> - executed worker have thrown an exception, so workflow execution has an error
+  - <span class="icon-question-ok" /> - task has been successfully released.

 #### Tasks list